miloszKacki/indexed-sequential_files_java/README.md

 ### Commands

-newFile ; path - creates new IdxSeqFile(path) - there is no file by default, it has to be created before other commands can be executed add ; ... - saves specified record to theIdxSeqFile get ; key - gets record from the file and prints it to the console printFile - prints out theIdxSeqFile reorg - reorganises theIdxSeqFile counts - get the number of disc operations
+newFile ; path - creates new IdxSeqFile(path) - there is no file by default, it has to be created before other commands can be executed.

+add ; ... - saves specified record to theIdxSeqFile

+get ; key - gets record from the file and prints it to the console

+printFile - prints out theIdxSeqFile

+reorg - reorganises theIdxSeqFile

+counts - get the number of disc operations